toscano/hass-crestron-xsig/README.md

   - platform: crestron
     name: "Dummy Switch"
     switch_join: 65
+    pulsed: False
 ```

 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
 - _switch_join_: digital join to represent as a switch in Home Assistant
+- _pulsed_: indicates whether the switch is switched by a signal pulse, or that it switches by providing the requested state.

 ### Media Player